 Office hours by appointment

-- my disability / long-term health condition, the course of study is too demanding when I wish to get information on regulations and obligations applying to students with disabilities and long-term health conditions at the Kiel University of Applied Sciences.
+- when I wish to get information on regulations and obligations applying to students with disabilities and chronic diseases at the Kiel University of Applied Sciences

-- when my disability or long-term health condition affects my ability to study or puts me at a disadvantage compared to other students and I am looking for options to overcome or to compensate the disadvantage (Compensation for the Disadvantage and Hardship).
+- when my disability or chronic disease affects my ability to study or puts me at a disadvantage compared to other students and I am looking for options to overcome or to compensate the disadvantage (Compensation for Disadvantage and Hardship)

-- when I – due to my eye impairment – need assistive technology to help me prepare myself for examination, assessments, to complete forms, foils, and other teaching materials in Braille characters or large print.
+- when – due to my eye impairment – I need assistive technology to help me prepare myself for examination, assessments, to complete forms, foils??
+(PPT slides?), and other teaching materials in Braille characters or large print

-- when, because of for me at the moment and I am looking for support and solutions.
+- when I feel overexerted by my studies because of my disability or chronic disease and I am looking for support and solutions

-- when I am considering to apply for admission to the Kiel University of Applied Sciences and need information on accessibility and support options.
+- when I am considering applying for admission to the Kiel University of Applied Sciences and need information on accessibility and support options

-- when I wish to get informed on the teacher’s or examiner’s view regarding adjustments to examination regulations or creation of a study environment for students with disabilities or long-term health condition.
+- when I, as a teacher or examiner, want to get information regarding adjustments to examination regulations or creation of a study environment for students with disabilities or chronic diseases

-NO advice will be given on general or specific queries regarding subjects, complex financial problems, or academic affairs that are not related to my disability or long-term health condition because there are separate advice services to care for these queries.
+NO advice will be given on general or specific queries regarding subjects, complex financial problems, or academic affairs that are not related to the disability or chronic disease because there are separate advice services for these queries.

 Article 24 (5) UN Convention of the Rights of Personal with Disabilities: “State parties shall ensure that persons with disabilities are able to access general tertiary education, vocational training, adult education, and lifelong learning without discrimination and on an equal basis with others.
 To this end, state parties shall ensure that reasonable accommodation is provided to persons with disabilities.”